nhejazi/nhejazi/README.md

 ## :wave: hey, you found nima ![](https://komarev.com/ghpvc/?username=nhejazi&color=green)

-- i will soon start as a postdoctoral researcher working in causal inference and non/semi-parametric estimation with machine learning.
+- i'm a biostatistician and postdoctoral researcher working in causal machine learning and non/semi-parametric estimation/inference.
 - i enjoy developing open source software to improve the accessibility and increase the adoption of cutting-edge statistical methods.
 - are you looking for open source software for _targeted_ causal machine